neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ModelViewController.rst

 Internal Arguments
 ~~~~~~~~~~~~~~~~~~

-In some situations FLOW3 needs to set special arguments in order to simplify
+In some situations TYPO3 Flow needs to set special arguments in order to simplify
 handling of objects, widgets or other complex operations.
 In order to avoid
 name clashes with arguments declared by a package author, a special prefix
 consisting of two underscores ``__`` is used.
 Two examples of internal arguments